-Contractual Arrangements with individuals must ensure that:
+Contractual Arrangements with individuals must ensure the following:

-- A. Dual compensation is not involved (i.e., the individual may not receive compensation from his regular employer and the applicant for work performed during a single period of time even though the services performed benefit both). - B. The contractual agreement is written, formal, proper and otherwise consistent with the applicant's usual practices. - C. Time and/or services for which payment will be made and rates of compensation must be supported by adequate documentation. - D. Travel and subsistence costs are at an identified rate consistent with the cost allowed in Section III, Travel.
+- A. Dual compensation is not involved (i.e., the individual may not receive compensation from his regular employer and the applicant for work performed during a single period of time even though services performed benefit both). - B. The contractual agreement is written, formal, proper and otherwise consistent with the applicant's usual practices. - C. Time and/or services for which payment will be made and rates of compensation must be supported by adequate documentation. - D. Travel and subsistence costs are at an identified rate consistent with the costs allowed in Section IV, Travel and Training.